Eswarr11/jira_reflection_score/README.md

 - `background.js` - API integration
 - `popup.html/js` - Main UI
 - `options.html/js` - Settings page
+- `content.js` - Content script for Jira pages
 - `styles/*.css` - Styling
 - `icons/*.png` - Extension icons

 **Documentation:**
 - `README.md` - This file
-- `QUALITY_SCORE_GUIDE.md` - Detailed scoring explanation
-- `CHANGELOG.md` - Version history
-- `SECURITY_WARNING.md` - Security notes
 - `LICENSE` - MIT License

 ## 🔒 Security

 Your Jira credentials are:
-- ✅ Stored locally in Chrome's sync storage
+- ✅ Stored securely in Chrome's sync storage (encrypted by Chrome)
 - ✅ Never sent to any server except your Jira instance
 - ✅ Not included in the source code
 - ⚠️ **Important**: Keep your API token secure and never commit it to version control

 Generate your API token at: https://id.atlassian.com/manage-profile/security/api-tokens

+**Note:** This extension stores credentials locally.
+No hardcoded credentials are present in the code.

 ## Troubleshooting